tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

 - Currently, the `/quotes` endpoint returns an *entire array* of quotes...
 - ... but what if the user of this API was only interested in a *single* quote of a particular `.id`?
 - If we passed the *entire array* of quotes back to the user it would not be a big deal yet because we only have 3 total quotes ...
 - ... but what if we had 3000 (or 30,000) quotes in our database?
-Sending *all* of the quotes won't scale and our server would either run out of bandwidth or start costing iu a lot!
+Sending *all* of the quotes won't scale and our server would either run out of bandwidth or start costing you a lot of $$$!
-- Solution: Send back just the one quote the user is interested in.
+- Solution: Have the server send back just the one quote the user is interested in.
-- Commonly, because of API *conventions* (common practice), they might ask for the endpoint for a single quote using one of these techniques:
+- Commonly, because of API *conventions* (common practice), we might ask for a single quote using one of these endpoint styles:
   - a `GET` request: `/quotes/?id=12345` - using the *query string* to pass in an `id` parameter value of `12345`
   - a `GET` request: `/quotes/12345` - using a URL *route* to pass in a value, which our code will assume is an `id` value